What is Rotary?

 How does the Rotary Club of Karrinyup support the community?

-In the forty seven years since the Club was formed, we have worked on a number of projects, providing support to many organisations and across many different and diverse areas.
+In the forty eight years since the Club was formed, we have worked on a number of projects, providing support to many organisations and across many different and diverse areas.

 A major undertaking, completed a few years ago, is the Kimberley Ear Bus Project.
 This project involved working with the Earbus Foundation WA to design and purchase a suitable vehicle, which was fit for purpose to operate throughout the Kimberley Region of Western Australia.
 The mobile ear clinic currently undertakes ear diagnostic tests to improve the health of Aboriginal Communities, particularly young children, who are most at risk.